The new laws focus on providing greater access to information and justice when it comes to the environment and protecting the health of Victorians.

 - Notify people who may be affected by the contamination.

-The Duty to Notify requires a person or entity in management or control of land to notify the EPA as soon as practicable if the contamination may pose a significant risk to human health or the environment.
+The Duty to Notify requires a person in management or control of land to notify the EPA as soon as practicable if the contamination may pose a significant risk to human health or the environment.